The Penn State Health Approach to Ear, Nose and Throat Care

 - Voice disorders, Videostroboscopy, in-office vocal fold procedures, in-office laser surgery, and coordinated speech therapy to maximize the care of both typical and professional voice users, such as singers, actors, lawyers, clergy, educators and salespeople.

-- Minimally invasive approaches, including transoral robot-assisted surgery (TORS) for mouth and throat conditions, Flex® Robotic System for head and neck cancer, balloon sinuplasty for chronic sinusitis and sialendoscopy for salivary gland disorders.
+- Minimally invasive approaches, including transoral robot-assisted surgery (TORS) for mouth and throat conditions, Radio Frequency ablation of thyroid nodules, balloon sinuplasty for chronic sinusitis and sialendoscopy for salivary gland disorders.

 - Hearing evaluation, diagnosis and treatment, including cochlear implants, minimally invasive eustachian tube balloon dilation and sedated auditory brainstem response testing to find hearing loss in infants - we’re the only hospital in the area to offer this.